There are two types of cleaning methods that you can do to ensure your grow goes smoothly. The first is sanitation and the second is sterilization.

-- Remove any spilled nutrients, excess water, or dead plant material you find.
-Removing dead leaves immediately reduces the risk of having pests or diseases get a foothold in your system.
+- Remove any spilled nutrients, excess water, or dead plant material you find in the reservoir.
+Removing dead leaves immediately reduces the risk of pests or diseases get a foothold in your system.

 - Prepare a solution of 50% water (tap is fine) with 50% white vinegar to eliminate any bacteria, fungus, spores or viruses that may have found their way into your system.

 - Drain your unit.